Class Utilities

 Extracts the media type (without parameters) from a Content-Type header value.

-For example, "application/json; charset=utf-8""application/json".
+For example, "application/json; charset=UTF-8""application/json".

 Parameters: